MaudeManouvrier/PG-FD/README.md

 # PG-FD: Mapping Functional Dependencies to the Future Property Graph Schema Standard
-*Under construction*

-This repository contains the source code of PG-FD, a Python program that uses the *networkx*[^1] Python module of https://networkx.org/ and the *functional_dependencies*[^2] of https://oer.gitlab.io/cs/functional-dependencies.
+This repository contains the source code of PG-FD, a Python program that implements the PG-Schema[^4] translation of Graph Functional Dependencies approaches.
+Our prototype is intended as a proof of concept to validate the conceptual soundness of our approach.
+It is not optimized for performance or scalability.

 >[!NOTE]
 For more details, please refer to the paper: Maude Manouvrier and Khalid Belhajjame, [*PG-FD: Mapping Functional Dependencies to the Future Property Graph Schema Standard*](https://link.springer.com/chapter/10.1007/978-3-031-70626-4_4), [ADBIS 2024](https://conferences.sigappfr.org/adbis2024/) - [Preprint version](https://hal.science/hal-04679790).
 [Slides of the presentation](https://github.com/MaudeManouvrier/PG-FD/blob/main/PGFD_Slides_ADBIS2024.pdf).